dorucioclea/Bybit.Exchange.Net/README.md

 The [Features][features-wiki-url] documentation provides an in-depth look at the functionalities and capabilities of our project.
 Understanding the available features.

 ## Key Features
-- Built with full compatibility for .NET 8, ensuring smooth execution on the latest .NET applications and projects.
+- Built with full compatibility for .NET 8 or .Net 9, ensuring smooth execution on the latest .NET applications and projects.

 - Designed with a structure closest to Bybit's API documentation, ensuring consistency and ease of understanding during integration.